What to do if you are experiencing noise nuisance

 We cannot investigate complaints of noise from people in the street, day-to-day living noise, noise from traffic or aircraft noise.

 Reporting your complaint

-If your complaint is about a statutory nuisance and you have a smartphone or tablet you can now use The Noise App to report noise recordings directly to Chiltern and South Bucks District Councils to investigate.
+The Noise App - If your complaint is about a statutory nuisance and you have a smartphone or tablet you can now use the noise app to report noise recordings directly to us to investigate.

-If you don't have a smartphone or tablet, please Report it online AND email your completed sheets.
+Report it online - If you don't have a smartphone or tablet AND email your completed sheets.